K.A.P. Viswanatham Government Medical College

 K.A.P.
-Viswanatham Medical College is a medical college started in 1997 and named after famous Tamil scholar K.A.P.
-Viswanatham.
+Viswanatham Medical College is a medical college started in 1997 and named after famous Tamil scholar K. A. P. Viswanatham.
 It started with a capacity to accommodate 100 Under graduate students.
 Since the year 2007, Post graduate courses were also started.
 Mahatma Gandhi Memorial Government Hospital is attached to K.A.P.V Medical College.
 It is situated 2 km away from the college campus.
 It run by the state government of Tamil Nadu, which is recognized by the National Medical Commission.
 It is located in the city of Trichy, in Tamil Nadu.
 The college was ranked third by students in counselling in 2010.

 Admission

-The college admits 150 students to the MBBS course once every year through NEET.
+The college admits 150 students to the MB BS course once every year through NEET.
 Of this 85% is state quota which is allotted by DME of Government of Tamil Nadu and the remaining 15% is All India Quota allotted by MCC of Central Government of Republic of India.